I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestgetinformation.md

 For more information about <b>WdfRequestGetInformation</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/completing-i-o-requests">Completing I/O Requests</a>.

-The following code example sends an I/O request to an I/O target and then obtains status information that the I/O target provided.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |